 Alternately, WiFi extenders and signal boosters are popular for their ability to help overcome signal loss.
 And, when you’re using WiFi, you will get the strongest signal by being closest to your router with as few devices connected as possible.
 Using a 5 GHz WiFi frequency can help too.
 Why?
 WiFi is just one of many radio frequencies all around us these days.
 Devices that use the same 2.4 GHz frequency range as some wireless signals, such as microwaves, cordless phones and more, can hurt your internet speed.
 Many newer routers also support automatic band-switching, meaning they will detect and switch devices to a faster frequency without you having to go in and select a different network manually.
 Just keep in mind that with a 5 GHz WiFi frequency, the signal is faster but covers a smaller area.
 So it’s even more important to close the distance between your device and the router as much as possible, and to make sure there are no major physical obstructions blocking the signal’s path.

-- The speed of the sending party.
+5. The speed of the sending party.
 Especially during peak hours, certain websites or apps can get bogged down due to high demand on their servers.
 These high-traffic platforms can make it seem like you have a slower connection when you’re visiting them.
-Similarly, content occasionally has to pass through third party or peer networks that have data caps or bandwidth limitations in place, which could cause you to see less than your top download or upload speeds as you send and receive information.
+Similarly, content occasionally has to pass through peer networks that have data caps or bandwidth limitations, which could cause you to see less than top download or upload speeds as you send and receive information.
 Going back to our plumbing idea, imagine a massive network of pipes connecting to your computer.
 There are different sizes of pipes linking multiple servers and routers that make up the world wide web.
-As the water (content) flows through all the different pipes, its total speed will be limited if it passes through a narrow pipe somewhere along the line.
-Similarly, your internet speed can be impacted if any part of the network has lower bandwidth or is congested.
+As the water (content) flows through all the different pipes, a narrow pipe anywhere along the line will limit its total speed as it passes through.
+Similarly, if any part of the network has lower bandwidth or is congested, this can impact your internet speed.

 A number of other factors can impact your internet speed as well, including the distance from your router to your device, the age and type of modem/router, the type of technology used for your internet connection (copper, fiber-optic, etc.), and even the age of wiring inside your home or building.